emarsden/pg-el/doc/src/about.md

   does not support the `TIME` type without a time zone.
 It doesn't support casting integers to bits.
   It doesn't support the `VARBIT` type.
 It has no support for the COPY protocol.

-- [CockroachDB](https://github.com/cockroachdb/cockroach): tested with CockroachDB CCL v24.2.
+- [CockroachDB](https://github.com/cockroachdb/cockroach): tested with CockroachDB CCL v24.3.
 Note
   that this database does not implement the large object functionality, and its interpretation of SQL occasionally differs from that of PostgreSQL.
 It is currently [reporting an internal error](https://github.com/cockroachdb/cockroach/issues/104009) when we call `pg-table-comment`.

-- [ParadeDB](https://www.paradedb.com/): This ElasticSearch alternative is very PostgreSQL-compatible (more of an extension than a reimplementation).
-Tested with the Dockerhub instance which is based on PostgreSQL 16.3.
-All tests pass.

 - [QuestDB](https://questdb.io/): tested against version 6.5.4.
 This is not very
   PostgreSQL-compatible: it fails on the SQL query `SELECT 1::integer` because it doesn't recognize